A location is a (sub)section within a publication, like the homepage, the lifestyle section, or the daily newsletter.

-- The Location column shows the name of publication and the location.
+- The Location column shows the name of the publication and the location.

-- The Active and future bookings column indicates the number of bookings that are currently booked at the location.
+- The Active and future bookings column indicates the number of bookings that are currently booked on that location.

 - The last column details whether the location is a single position or if the location belongs to a channel of positions.

-To filter locations that belong to a certain publication, select a publication from the Show only drop-down menu above the list and click the magnifying glass icon.
+To filter locations that belong to a specific publication, select a publication from the Show only drop-down menu above the list and click the magnifying glass icon.

 To create a new location, click the Create a new location button.

-To edit a location, click the name of the location you wish to edit or the edit icon.
+To edit a location, click the name of the location you wish to modify or use the edit icon.

 A position is the combination of a location and format.